 3. Intuitive Use

-Most people use mobile phones on the daily, so donating via texting is quite an intuitive process.
+Most people use mobile phones on a daily, so donating via texting is quite an intuitive process.
 The learning curve is low, so donors can give without much hassle.
 Almost 98% of text messages get read.

 4. Impulse Giving